Accounts Receivable (AR) Turnover Ratio Guide + Formula

 • Customer Base: The type of customers can impact the speed at which your company can collect receivables.
 For instance, small businesses might have less established credit histories or face cash flow challenges, potentially leading to delays in payments.
 In contrast, large, established businesses generally have better cash flow and can be high-quality customers.

-Typically, people see a higher AR turnover ratio as a positive sign, as it shows the company can promptly collect payments from customers, which implies a healthy cash flow.
+Typically, people see a higher AR turnover ratio as a positive sign, as it shows the company can promptly collect payments from customers, which implies a healthy cash flow forecast.
 Conversely, a low AR turnover ratio might surface ineffective collections processes or poor credit policies.

 As a best practice, try to align the AR turnover ratio goals with the broader company objectives and continually assess and tweak credit and collections processes as needed.
 For example, ensuring accurate and regular invoicing can enhance the AR turnover ratio by making it easier for customers to understand their bills and pay on time.